CenterForDigitalHumanities/TPEN3/pages/callback.md

 ---
+layout: module
-title: Authentication Action
+title: Logout Callback
 permalink: /callback/
-layout: script
-scripts: [/assets/js/callback.js]
+modules: [/assets/js/callback.js]
 ---

-This should not appear.
+You will be logged out and redirected